Pilot-tone assisted 16-QAM photonic wireless bridge operating at 250 GHz: THz wireless bridges

 Table~\ref{tab:1} shows relevant experiments on wireless bridges supporting higher order modulation formats.
 For the sake of comparison only transmissions achieving bit error rates (BERs) below the hard-decision forward error correction (HD-FEC) limit of $3.8\times10^{-3}$ are shown.
 As can be seen, the current highest data rate is 80 Gbit/s---achieved using polarization multiplexing (PM) and 16-QAM modulation.
-However, this was obtained in a system operating at a carrier frequency below 100 GHz \cite{Li2014Fiber-wireless-fiberW-band}.
+However, this was obtained in a system operating at a carrier frequency below 100 GHz \cite{Li2014a}.
 Above 100 GHz, systems supporting only quadrature phase shift keying (QPSK)---in either single carrier or multi-carrier (i.e., orthogonal frequency division multiplexing, OFDM) modulation---have been demonstrated so far.

-The realization of a wireless bridge at sub-THz frequencies with a more efficient format is, thus, a pending task.
-This, however, may prove challenging given the number of free-running lasers associated with this type of link.
-As shown in Fig.~\ref{WBconfig} (a), this figure can go up to 4 if a coherent optical network unit (ONU) is used at the optical receiver.
+With the system we propose here, a maximum data rate of 50 Gbit/s was transmitted at a frequency of 250 GHz using 16-QAM signals, achieving a gross spectral efficiency of 3.55 bit/s/Hz.
+In this proof-of-concept demonstration, the wireless distance was limited to 10 cm due to the limited output power from the photodiode (PD) used to generate the wireless signal.
+However, as discussed in section~\ref{sec.7}, this distance could be easily extended by using state-of-the-art PDs together with high-gain antennas or combining several PDs in an antenna array.